electrode-io/electrode-native/docs/cli/create-container.md

 `--fromGitBranches`

-* Create Container from MiniApps git branches, rather than from current MiniApps SHAs inside the current Container version
+* Create Container using the latest commits made to each of the MiniApp branches (HEAD), rather than using the MiniApps SHAs that are inside the current Container version.
 * This flag is only used when creating a Container from a Cauldron descriptor
-**Default** false
+* This flag will be ignored if the target descriptor does not contain any MiniApps tracking git branches **Default** false

 `--miniapps/-m <miniapps>`